mvitez/thnets/README.md

 ## Compatibility

-This library has been tested on various flavours of Linux, Android, MacOS and iOS (for iOS has been compiled successfully, but not tested).
+This library has been tested on various flavours of Linux, Android, MacOS and iOS.
 A Makefile is provided that should work in most of the cases.
 Android build files are also provided for a test application.
 For Androi / iOS see section below.

 ## Installation